cybozu-go/meows/docs/commands.md

 This sub command sends a request to the slack-agent.

+### `meows slackagent set-channel "SLACK_CHANNEL_NAME"`

+This sub command sets a Slack channel that a job result will be notified to.
+This command should be called in a workflow.

+Users can specify the Slack channel as an argument.
+If the argument is not specified, the environment variable `MEOWS_SLACK_CHANNEL` is read instead.

 ### `meows runner list REPOSITORY`

 This sub command lists runners on the specified repository.